paweladacha/fannie/README.md

 Of course *keywords argument* solve this inconvenience but some built-in functions and methods (python 3.5) does not provide this feature.
 Also, when it comes to quick prototyping signatures sticked with 'key=value' parameters become are "too explicit".

-### small extension
+## extension
-two @funcs defined in tools help in creation of more complex partials or "flows": *fan* and *pin*.
-They can be seen as two basic ways of connecting compenents in electric circuits: fan - parallel pin - sequential
+Two functions defined in tools help in creation of more complex partials or "flows": *fan* and *pin*.
+They can be seen as two basic ways of connecting compenents in electric circuits:
+- fan - parallel, calls all given functions with the same variable argument.
-Sequential "pin" uses the output of the previous call as an input to subsequent call.
+- pin - sequential, uses the output of the previous call as an input to subsequent call.
-Parallel "fan" calls all given functions with the same variable argument.